AmberForrester/Portfolio/README.md

 # About This Project
-Modern Developer Portfolio using React, Next.JS, TypeScript and Aceternity UI providing the most beautiful Tailwind CSS with Framer Motion components.
+Build a modern Developer Portfolio using React, Next.JS, TypeScript and Aceternity UI providing the most beautiful Tailwind CSS with Framer Motion components.
 <br />

 A good understanding of React, Next.JS, TypeScript, Aceternity UI and Tailwind CSS would be beneficial to helping you create this project.
 However, it is always good practice regardless of your experience to refer to the Documentation available when developing ***any*** project.